Low Cost MRP Regression

 Can I use my own database(s) with your method?

-Yes.
+Yes!
 We are happy to include additional data from the client in the regression.
 This is often either a proprietary database that the client maintains, or data from third-party databases, such as credit reference agencies.

-We can use these additional data either to get a better regression, through an increased set of predictor variates.
-Or we can also use them to infer likely target attitudes of sub-samples or segments of the client database population.
+We can use these additional data either to get a better regression, through an increased set of predictor variates, or we can also use them to infer likely target attitudes of sub-samples or segments of the client database population.

 Isn't regression polling expensive?